Uniformly Expanding Full Branch Maps with a Wild Attracting Point: Construction of an Example

 \subsection{Background and Literature}

 There seem to be just a handful of papers in the literature exploring these kinds of ``pathological'' examples, even though they are clearly very interesting.

 One approach is to relax the regularity condition, i.e. to relax the \( r >1 \) condition and consider \( C^{1} \) uniformly expanding full branch maps.
 It turns out that this can produce new phenomena which do not exist for \( r >1 \).

 A relatively explicit example of this kind was constructed in \cite{GS89} with finitely many branches and without any invariant probability measure absolutely continuous with respect to Lebesgue (\emph{acip}).
+They used an induced map and showed that, whether or not the induced map has an acip, their example cannot have an acip.
+However, they do not actually show if the induced map has an acip or not, so not much is known about the explicit dynamics of their example. \begin{que} Does the map studied in \cite{GS89} have a (singular) physical measure?
+What is the support, and what are the dynamical properties of the measure? \end{que} In \cite{Gun26}, we apply the results of this paper to find singular physical measures.
+We conjecture that a modified version of the arguments within our two papers may be able to describe the dynamics of \cite{GS89} more explicitly.

-It was then proved in \cite{CQ01} that in fact \emph{generic} $C^1$ expanding circle maps (which can be seen as special cases of piecewise \( C^{1}\) uniformly expanding full branch interval maps with finitely many branches) \emph{do not} admit any \emph{acip}.
-We note however that \emph{the actual dynamics of these maps is still a completely open problem}.
-Even for the explicit example of \cite{GS89} it is not even known if there is a physical measure, albeit singular with respect to Lebesgue, or no physical measure at all.
+It was proved in \cite{CQ01} that in fact \emph{generic} $C^1$ expanding circle maps (which can be seen as special cases of piecewise \( C^{1}\) uniformly expanding full branch interval maps with finitely many branches) \emph{do not} admit any \emph{acip}.
+Instead they show that a generic map has a unique physical measure which is singular and fully supported.
+More explicit properties of these measures are still not known and would be well worth investigating. \begin{que} Which singular measures can be realized as a physical measure of an expanding circle map?
+Given any compact set $\Lambda$, is there an expanding circle map with a physical measure on $\Lambda$?
+Is it possible to produce an explicit example? \end{que}

-Closer in spirit to our result are the examples in \cite{Bug85, KN95} of uniformly expanding maps with infinite branches that do not admit an \emph{acip}.
+Closer in spirit to our result are the examples in \cite{Bug85} of uniformly expanding maps with infinite branches that do not admit an \emph{acip}.
 But these examples are crucially \emph{not full branch}, in fact the infimum of the length of the images is $0$, and so the mechanism is very different from what we present here.
-In fact the example in \cite{KN95} has an actual attracting fixed point (its basin contains a neighborhood of the point), and it is further studied in \cite{SV97, BT12}.
+A similar kind of map was also considered in \cite{KN95} as a simplified model of the induced maps of Fibonacci maps.
+Particular fractal and thermodynamic properties of this particular model are further studied in \cite{SV97, BT12}.